Skip to main content

 • Tags - Free-form labels (e.g., api, smoke, regression) for categorization and filtering.
 Tags appear as badges on the test case Details Sheet and can be used in Bulk Actions to add or remove tags across multiple test cases.

-• Custom Fields — Project-specific fields configured in Project Settings (text, number, textarea, dropdown, or checkbox)
+• Custom Fields - Project-specific fields configured in Test Case Settings (text, number, textarea, dropdown, or checkbox)

 Test Steps